 Test Results

-This document provides crosscheck results for High QP (i.e., QP 32, 37, 42, 47) and Low QP (i.e., QP 12, 17, 22, 27) simulations for AI and RA configurations for the proposed methods.
+This document provides crosscheck results for low QP (i.e., 12, 17, 22, 27) and high QP (i.e., 32, 37, 42, 47) simulations for AI and RA configurations for the proposed methods.
 The source code for the tests was provided by the proponent.
+The implementation was studied and it matches the proposed method as far as our knowledge.

 The anchor data has been provided so the encoding and docoding time measurement comparisons may not be accurate.